 Over the last two decades, many pollutant levels have declined, and air quality has improved overall.
-In 2019, the overall air quality remained good, continuing the trend of improvement, though we still face challenges.
-Elevated fine particle levels (PM2.5) pose the greatest air quality challenge in our jurisdiction.
-While fine particle levels met the U.S. Environmental Protection Agency's (EPA's) health-based standard of 35 micrograms per cubic meter in 2019 when days with wildfire smoke are excluded, the Agency's more stringent local PM2.5 health goal of 25 micrograms per cubic meter was exceeded on 22 days which were in winter months at various sites.
+In 2022, the overall air quality remained good, continuing the trend of improvement, though we still face challenges due to wildfire smoke.
+Elevated fine particle levels ( $PM{2.5}$ ) pose the greatest air quality challenge in our jurisdiction.
+While fine particle levels met the U.S. Environmental Protection Agency's (EPA's) health-based standard of 35 micrograms per cubic meter in 2022 when days with wildfire smoke are excluded, the Agency's more stringent local $PM{2.5}$ health goal of 25 micrograms per cubic meter was exceeded on 40 days which were during wildfire smoke (24 days) and winter months (15 days) at various sites.